BurlingtonCodeAcademy/jsi-march-2022-notes/week-01/command-line-cheet-sheet.md

 `cd ..` Will move you from your current directory to the containing directory. `..` means "go up one level from my current location."

 You can use more complicated relative paths to go through multiple directories

+`cntrl l` Will move your cursor to the top of your terminal window

 `cd ../../labs/bug-hunts` would take you up two levels (into the location that contains the directory that contains the directory you started in) then it will look for a sub directory named `labs` and a further subdirectory named `bug-hunts` which is where you end up when you hit <kbd>Enter</kbd>.